jawher/hvitt/README.md

 // We also define the numbers using a regular expression cfg.addRegexRule("NUMBER", "-?[0-9]+");

-// We finally define symbols using a list of string literals cfg.addLiteralRule("SYMBOL", "(", ")", ":", "=", "%", ",", "%");
+// We define symbols using a list of string literals cfg.addLiteralRule("SYMBOL", "(", ")", ":", "=", "%", ",", "%");

+// We can instruct hvitt to ignore comments by using a special token key "IGNORE" (the key can be customized using cfg.ignoreKey) cfg.addRegexRule("IGNORE", "#.*");
 ```
 To define a lexing rule, we need to provide a key that'll identify the class of the tokens (a number, a symbol, etc.) and a list of literals and/or regular expressions describing the kind of inputs the token represents.

-## File configuration
+### File configuration
 `hvitt` lexing rules can also be defined using an external text configuration file in nearly but note quite a (((E|A)?B)|G)NF syntax.
 The same rule set configured in the example above can be represented in a file:

     KEYWORD: 'def' | 'while' | 'return';